According to Chambers USA

 , Dan Flanigan’s clients refer to him as a “master strategist” and consummate problem solver.
 One says, “There are many decisions I will not make unless I have his input."
-Another client of many years, who is now the head of real estate lending at one of the largest banks in the U.S., says "I think his strength is he's a very practical attorney."
+Another client of many years, the head of real estate lending at one of the largest banks in the U.S., says "I think his strength is he's a very practical attorney."

-The 165-plus attorneys in Dan’s Department have embraced, built upon, and carried forward Dan’s broad strategic vision combined with a meticulous approach to execution of practical solutions to client problems.
+The 180-plus attorneys in Dan’s Department have embraced, built upon, and carried forward Dan’s broad strategic vision combined with a meticulous approach to execution of practical solutions to client problems.

 The Real Estate Development and Transaction groups represent major developers and owners of every type of commercial and residential real estate imaginable throughout the United States.

 The Financial Services lawyers within the Department cover all aspects of debt financing - from secured lending to securitization and structured finance, from loan origination to loan enforcement and bankruptcy.

-Dan has been a trusted advisor to lenders for more than 35 years.
+Dan has been a trusted advisor to lenders, helping them navigate the ups and downs of the business cycle for decades.
 He also makes his financing expertise, and deep knowledge of the lending environment and culture, available to the firm’s borrower clients, especially in difficult restructuring and workout situations.

-The following representative matters illustrate the breadth and diversity of Dan's financial services practice and the work of the Real Estate and Financial Services Department:
+The following representative engagements illustrate the breadth and diversity of Dan's financial services practice and the work of the Real Estate and Financial Services Department:

-- He recently represented master and special servicers, portfolio lenders, and property developers and borrowers in connection with numerous high and low-profile real estate loan restructuring, loan enforcement, and bankruptcy matters throughout the U.S. He has been especially engaged recently in connection with numerous outbreaks of so-called “Tranche Warfare” involving disputes, negotiation, and often litigation among members of CMBS capital stacks, syndicated lender groups, and loan participants.
+- Since the 1990's he has represented master and special servicers, portfolio lenders, and property developers and borrowers in connection with numerous high and low-profile real estate loan restructuring, loan enforcement, and bankruptcy matters throughout the U.S. He has been especially engaged recently in connection with numerous outbreaks of so-called “Tranche Warfare” involving disputes, negotiation, and often litigation among members of CMBS capital stacks, syndicated lender groups, and loan participants.

-- He also recently represented one of the nation's premier developers in a complex and difficult restructuring of a $375 million dollar loan on a trophy property in New York City.
-He is currently representing one of the top developers in Kansas City on a major loan restructuring on a trophy property in that city.
+- He recently represented one of the nation's premier developers in a complex and difficult restructuring of a $375 million dollar loan on a trophy property in New York City.
+He also recently assisted one of the top developers in Kansas City on a major loan restructuring on a trophy property in that city.